 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Air New Zealand reported total carbon emissions of approximately 3,699,746,000 kg CO2e.
-This figure includes 2,839,358,000 kg CO2e from Scope 1 emissions, primarily from fuel combustion, and 3,357,000 kg CO2e from Scope 2 emissions related to purchased electricity.
-Additionally, the airline's Scope 3 emissions amounted to about 857,031,000 kg CO2e, which encompasses indirect emissions from various activities, including capital goods and business travel.
+This figure includes emissions from all three scopes: Scope 1 emissions were about 2,839,358,000 kg CO2e, primarily from mobile combustion, while Scope 2 emissions totalled approximately 3,357,000 kg CO2e.
+Scope 3 emissions accounted for about 857,031,000 kg CO2e, with significant contributions from fuel and energy-related activities and purchased goods and services.
 Air New Zealand has set ambitious climate commitments, aiming for a 16.3% absolute reduction in well-to-wake greenhouse gas emissions related to jet fuel by 2030, using 2019 as the baseline year.
 This target translates to a 28.9% reduction per revenue tonne kilometre (RTK).
 The airline is committed to reporting annually on its progress and collaboration with stakeholders to address non-CO2e impacts of aviation.
-Overall, Air New Zealand's initiatives reflect a proactive approach to reducing its carbon footprint and contributing to global climate goals.
+These initiatives align with industry standards for climate action, reflecting Air New Zealand's dedication to reducing its environmental footprint while maintaining operational efficiency.

 Access structured emissions data, company-specific emission factors, and source documents